Skip site navigation (1)Skip section navigation (2)

 other properties by specifying the property in the content of the

 COMPATIBLE_INTERFACE_BOOL target property.
-Each specified property
+Each specified property must be

-property with an INTERFACE_ prefix from each dependency:
+an INTERFACE_ prefix from each dependency:

 add_library(lib1Version2 SHARED lib1_v2.cpp)